 Introduction

 Deliberative mini-publics are gaining traction across the world to address a number of complex issues that have proved difficult to solve with the traditional democratic apparatus (Dryzek et al., 2019).
-The most studied examples include assemblies deliberating on changing electoral laws in British Columbia in 2004 (Fournier et al., 2011) and Oregon in 2009 through 2014 (Warren and Gastil, 2015), and on same-sex marriage and abortion (among other topics) in Ireland in 2013 through 2018 (Farrell et al., 2019; Devaney et al., 2020; Courant, 2020).
-Deliberative mini-publics involve lay citizens who are drawn by lot and invited to come together, deliberate and submit policy proposals to government executives or elected authorities.
-Citizens’ assemblies are a specific form of deliberative mini-publics involving a critical number of representative participants and lasting long enough for them to produce readily implementable policies.
+The most studied examples include assemblies on electoral laws in British Columbia and Oregon (Fournier et al., 2011; Warren and Gastil, 2015) and on same-sex marriage and abortion in Ireland (Farrell et al., 2019; Devaney et al., 2020; Courant, 2020).
+Deliberative mini-publics involve lay citizens who are drawn by lot and invited to come together, deliberate and produce policy recommendations.
+Citizens’ assemblies are a specific form of deliberative mini-publics involving a sufficiently large number of participants and lasting long enough for them to submit policy proposals to government executives or elected authorities.

-From a normative perspective, citizens’ assemblies both complement and feed into representative democracy in an attempt to increase the quality of deliberation and, ultimately, the effectiveness of policy-making.
-To achieve this, citizens’ assemblies rely on authentic, inclusive and consequential deliberation (Dryzek, 2009).
-Deliberation is a form of structured and policed discussion harnessing collective intelligence.
-It is considered to result in decisions that more effectively reflect the will of the many than does rhetoric – the main vehicle in conventional democracy (Chambers, 2009).
-Random selection of participants is expected to make deliberation in citizens’ assemblies both more authentic and more inclusive.
-The device indeed enables all types of citizens, chiefly including those who do not normally participate in popular votes (Neblo et al. 2010), to bring and share their first-hand experience of practical yet complex problems – which representatives often lack.
+From a normative perspective, citizens’ assemblies both complement and feed into representative democracy in an attempt to increase the quality of deliberation and, ultimately, the legitimacy and effectiveness of policy-making.
+To achieve this, citizens’ assemblies are intended to foster authentic, inclusive and consequential deliberation (Dryzek, 2009).
+Deliberation is a form of structured exchange of arguments, information and stories that can, when conducted properly, produce and harness collective intelligence.
+Deliberation is considered to result in decisions that more effectively reflect the will of the many than does rhetoric – the main vehicle in conventional democracy (Chambers, 2009).
+Random selection of participants is expected to make deliberation in citizens’ assemblies both more authentic and more inclusive, enabling all types of citizens – chiefly including those who do not normally participate in popular votes (Neblo et al. 2010) – to bring and share their first-hand experience of practical yet complex problems – which representatives often lack.
 The citizens’ assembly in turn serves as a “recommending force” or “corpus of trustee” to the broader public (Mansbridge et al., 2012; Warren and Gastil, 2015; Warren 2017).
-Such macro-political uptake has been documented in Oregon (Gastil et al., 2016), in Alberta (Boulianne, 2018), across the United States (Ingham and Levin, 2018) and in Ireland (Suiter et al., 2020).
-It is thought to rely on different processes, including trust – the broader public perceiving the mini-public as representative, hence trustworthy – and heuristics – assuming some division of cognitive labor is inevitable in democratic decision-making, the broader public can thus rely on “information cues” produced by the mini-public (McKenzie and Warren, 2012).
+There is growing evidence from the United States (Gastil et al., 2016; Ingham and Levin, 2018), Canada (Boulianne, 2018), and Ireland (Suiter et al., 2020) that mini-public indeed are effective at generating support among the broader public.
+Such adherence is thought to rely on different processes, including trust – the broader public perceiving the mini-public as representative, hence trustworthy – and heuristics – assuming some division of cognitive labor is inevitable in democratic decision-making, the broader public can thus rely on “information cues” produced by the mini-public (McKenzie and Warren, 2012).